-Showing his gift for creativity amidst adversity, Murphy headed to the West Coast to cobble together comic colonial tale Wild Man.
-At 73 minutes long, it is often regarded as his feature debut.
+Showing his gift for creativity amidst adversity, Murphy headed to the West Coast to cobble together colonial-era romp Wild Man.
+At 73 minutes long, it is sometimes regarded as his feature debut.
 The semi-improvised film was partly funded by money from the Blerta TV series.
 The budget was around $25,000, plus $30,000 more to blow the print up to 35mm.
-When Wild Man was unleashed on a double bill with Fred Dagg short Dagg Day Afternoon, audiences were enthused.
+When Wild Man was unleashed on a double bill with Murphy's Fred Dagg collaboration Dagg Day Afternoon, audiences were enthusiastic.

-Murphy's eclectic abilities helped keep the wolf from door over the years.
-He cooked up explosions and fake AK-47 rifles for Roger Donaldson's Sleeping Dogs, and rented out a homebuilt camera crane (built with Andy Grant) when they were as rare as hen's teeth.
-Murphy also helped other filmmakers get early projects off the ground, from Vincent Ward's A State of Siege, to co-writing Gaylene Preston's first feature Mr Wrong.
-There were also varied acting roles along the way — including teleplay The Pumice Land, and this first episode of Pukemanu.
+In this early period, Murphy's eclectic skillset proved helpful to other filmmakers, and in calming his bank manager.
+He cooked up explosions and fake AK-47 rifles for Roger Donaldson's Sleeping Dogs, and rented out homebuilt camera cranes (built with Andy Grant) when they were still as rare as hen's teeth.
+Murphy also helped other filmmakers get early projects off the ground, from Vincent Ward's A State of Siege to co-writing Gaylene Preston's debut feature Mr Wrong.
+There were also varied acting roles — including this first episode of Pukemanu and teleplay The Pumice Land.

-After Wild Man, Geoff Murphy began developing a script called Meatballs with Ian Mune.
-A Canadian film with the same title forced a name change to Goodbye Pork Pie.
-Although Sleeping Dogs had won respectable audiences, Pork Pie marked our first local blockbuster — partly, as Murphy noted, because "it was a celebration of New Zealandness".
+After Wild Man, Geoff Murphy began developing a script called Meatballs, with Ian Mune.
+Canadian hit Meatballs forced a name change to Goodbye Pork Pie.
+Although Sleeping Dogs had won respectable audiences, Pork Pie was New Zealand's first local blockbuster — partly, as Murphy noted, because "it was a celebration of New Zealandness".
 The film mixed Mini Cooper hijinks, flawed but recognisably Kiwi characters, and a spirit of rebellion.
 Refuting claims by some that it was an attack on the police, Murphy argued that it was "more an attack on the law.
 Just about everything you want to do in this country is illegal or you need a permit to do it."